 Dahi Vada is lentil fritters soaked in yogurt.
 Dahi is “yogurt” and Vada is “deep fried lentil fritters”.
 It is a delicious, melt-in-your-mouth kind of dish.

 The lentil fritters are soaked in water so they soften.
 Then they are dunked in creamy whisked yogurt and topped with chutney and spices.
-The most common are tamarind chutney and mint cilantro chutney.
+The most common are tamarind chutney and green chutney.
 We also sprinkle some roasted ground cumin, red chili powder and top with cilantro.
-Some people like to sprinkle some chaat masala too.
+Some people like to sprinkle some chaat masala and pomegranate seeds.

 Dahi Vada is also known as “dahi baray” in Marathi, dahi bhalla in Punjabi, thayir vadai in Tamil, thairu vada in Malayalam, perugu vada in Telugu, mosaru vade in Kannada, dahi bara in Odia and doi bora in Bengali.
 This street food is also very popular in Pakistan.